ropenscilabs/qcoder/README.md

 used to assign attribute data.

-The default file name is units.csv; if stored in a spreadsheet this can be creatd by using "Save As" csv.
+The default file name is units.csv; if stored in a spreadsheet this can be created by using "Save As" csv.

 (Treatment of units is a work in progress and subject to change.)